Training Requirements and Employer Responsibilities

 Training Requirements for HCSWs

 Comprehensive training is critical to ensuring HCSW’s are equipped to administer vaccines safely and effectively.
-A key guiding document is the PHE (2015) National Minimum Standards and Core Curriculum for Immunisation Training of Healthcare Support Workers
+A key guiding document is the National minimum standards and core curriculum for vaccination training 2025

 The curriculum provides a structured approach to immunisation training, ensuring that HCSWs acquire the necessary knowledge and practical skills to deliver these vaccines confidently and competently.